mikesol/purescript-audio-behaviors/README.md

 - sending to a server for dispatching to MIDI devices or SuperCollider
 - tweeting your audio graph every 20ms (I don't know why you'd do this... but you could!)

 The library provides a `defaultExporter` that is a no-op.
 To override this, pass an exporter with type `Exporter` to the `runInBrowser` function.
-[Here is an example on klank.dev of an exporter that prints to `console.log`](https://link.klank.dev/6N3KnLpyiZJJm14m7).

 ### Named units